janna-goliff/site/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It also uses a tutorial found [here](https://github.com/rafgraph/spa-github-pages): to be comtpaible with Github Pages development.
+It also uses a tutorial found [here](https://github.com/rafgraph/spa-github-pages): to be compatible with Github Pages development.

 ## Available Scripts